Back to All Events

 Monet and London.
 Views of the Thames is at the Courtauld Gallery from 27 September 2024 to 19 January 2025.

-This is an online event hosted on Zoom which can be watched live, or on-demand for one month afterwards.
+This is an online event hosted on Zoom which can be watched live with Q&A, or on-demand for one month afterwards.
 You will receive your link to access the event in your email confirmation and the on-demand link after the event ends.